 Managing your component library

 Keeping your library organized makes it easier for your team to find and reuse components.
-You can manage components directly from the library by editing text, adjusting metadata, and tracking usage.
+You can manage components directly from the library by editing text, adjusting properties, and tracking usage.

 Navigate to your library